-Many of our graduate students live in off-campus houses and apartments in the many neighborhoods surrounding the university.
-Public transportation and university shuttle buses make nearby communities extremely accessible to the campus.
+Many students live in off-campus houses and apartments in the many neighborhoods surrounding the university.
+Public transportation and university shuttle buses make nearby communities easily accessible to the campus.

-Carnegie Mellon University encourages students to live on campus for their entire undergraduate journey, as we know that the residential experience significantly contributes to academic success, personal development, and graduating on time.
-At the same time, we recognize that some upper-class students chose to move off-campus.
-We hope the following resources will be helpful as you make your housing decisions for the next academic year.
+Carnegie Mellon University encourages students to live on campus for their entire undergraduate journey, as we know that the residential experience significantly contributes to academic success, personal development and graduating on time.
+At the same time, we recognize that some upper-class students choose to move off-campus and nearly all of our graduate students live off campus.
+We hope the following resources will be helpful as you make your housing decisions.